Who is Danila Tkachenko

 The individuals in the photos

 All in all, the photographs in Escape are both charming and disconcerting and tell the audience far more than their empirical content.
 In one image, we can see a man asleep, serenely stretched out on a plane trunk of a fallen tree, which suggests peace and tranquility, a comforting image of an object in harmony with nature.

 However, the following picture tells a different story.
 Another person deep in the woodlands – gaunt, no longer has fledgling, with a spooky look in his eyes that inevitably take your attention away from the lush scenery of the trees, blackened, pine trees, bramble, and mushrooms.

-Of all the images in the book, only one feature a nude subject, who faces the side of the camera with arms aloft, suggesting some degree of contentment.
-Another image that perhaps speaks volumes about the “escapers” has a man covering his face entirely with his hands, symbolizing the subjects’ attitude towards the society
+Of all the images in the book, only one features a nude subject who faces the side of the camera with arms aloft, suggesting some degree of contentment.
+Another image that perhaps speaks volumes about the “escapers” has a man covering his face entirely with his hands, symbolizing the subjects’ attitude towards society.

 One subject says:

 Mankind is fatally ill with a terrible disease named lack of soul.
 Salvation is now only possible through escaping alone.
 Common efforts are fruitless.
 It’s too late.

 Other escapers, however, hint at problematic past lives from which escaping was the only way out.

 The environment in the photos